-New Zealand banks also benefit from access to the RBNZ's Term Auction Facility, allowing ANZNZ to rapidly monetize its large mortgage book.
-As of 30 September 2020, the bank held around NZD8,184 million self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.
+New Zealand banks also benefit from access to the RBNZ's Funding for Lending Programme, established in November 2020 in response to the economic downturn from the pandemic which serves as an additional source of low-cost funding, and the central bank's repo facility, allowing ANZNZ to rapidly monetize its large mortgage book.
+As of 30 September 2021, the bank held NZD9,647 million self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.

 To reflect this additional source of liquidity, we apply a positive adjustment to this section of our scorecard, assessing Liquid Resources in the 'baa' range.
-We note that the RBNZ has proposed new requirements, for what can qualify as eligible collateral.
-Existing self-originated RMBS will be given a five year transition period with the amount eligible for repo to reduce by 20% each year.